 "Izzy," Willis said, and he looked up to see Willis push a note towards him.
 Do you feel OK?
 It said.
 You've hardly eaten.

 Izzy blinked, then chuckled and took some more pancakes.
-Yolei had the right idea; until Imperialdramon returned, now was the time to regain strength.
+Yolei had the right idea; until Imperialdramon returned, it was time to regain strength.

-"Whew, I'm still sweaty from that jungle," Mimi panted, tugging at her.
+"Whew, I'm still sweaty from that jungle," Mimi panted, tugging at her collar.
 "Where's the shower?"

 "Hang on," Izzy said, and scribbled a note to Willis.
 Willis looked at it, then winced and wrote back.
 Then Izzy winced.
 "Uh… remember how there's no electricity, Mimi?" he asked.
 "There's, uh, no running water, either.
 He's been melting snow from outside for all the meals."